How to use the HyperEVM

 Gas spikes on any chain when there is more demand than supply of blockspace.
 The HyperEVM uses the same gas system as Ethereum and many L2s, where there is a base fee and a priority fee: https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md

 First confirm with the CEX that they support the HyperEVM.
 Note that the HyperEVM is one part of the Hyperliquid blockchain.
-The native components (e.g., perps, spot, and other trading features) and the HyperEVM are separate parts of the same blockchain.
-Some CEXs support sending and receiving HYPE on the spot native component, but not the HyperEVM.
+HyperCore (e.g., perps, spot, and other trading features) and the HyperEVM are separate parts of the same blockchain.
+Some CEXs support sending and receiving HYPE from Spot balances on HyperCore, but not the HyperEVM.
 Always remember to do a test transaction when you are trying something for the first time.

 There is one rpc hosted at rpc.hyperliquid.xyz/evm